 If you don’t want to make this spicy version of bacon-wrapped tater tots, leave out the jalapeno slices and use Monterey Jack cheese in the cheese sauce.
 You’ll definitely still have a plate of fantastic treats.

 I absolutely love roasted baby potatoes.
 They taste almost like whipped butter, with a fantastic creamy insides.
 But my favorite part is that crispy skin that pops when you bite into it.
 The Char-Broil Big Easy cooks up baby potatoes perfectly, and in no time at all.
 No pre-boiling is required.
 Just toss them with some oil, salt and pepper and garlic and into the cooker they go!
 Although you can cook a few potatoes on the rack that comes with the Big Easy, you really want to add a bunk bed basket (or two) so you can cook more at once.
+If you prefer a potato with a little bit of spicy kick to it try my Fire-Eater potatoes also made on the Big Easy.

 I used to grill (or bake) my frozen hash brown patties.
 But now that I have a Big Easy, I can make them even easier than before.
 Just toss a few little cakes-of-potato-goodness into the cooker and in no time you have crispy golden brown hash browns.
 Anita likes hers plain so she can top them with ketchup.
 Me, I like a little cheddar and chopped chives.Bacon.
 Sour cream.
 Butter.
 Green onions.
 BBQ sauce.
 Roasted red bell peppers.
 You name it, anything goes great on hash brown patties cooked hot and quick on the Char-Broil Big Easy.

 Baby potatoes have such a wonderful creamy sweetness to them.
 I love them roasted so the skin gets just a bit crispy.
 They pop when you bite into them.
 The Char-Broil Big Easy is the perfect cooker for making a lot of things, and these Fire-Eater potatoes are one of them.
 Roasted potatoes hit with a nice seasoning mix that brings a little heat to offset the sweetness.
 You can substitute any rub or seasoning mix you desire, but you might want to shy away from any that contain a lot of sugar which might burn in high heat.
 These Fire-Eater potatoes do cook quickly since they are smaller, but keep an eye on them if you do use a sweeter spice mix.
+For a little more mellow (but still super yummy!) potato using the Big Easy, try my roasted baby potatoes.

 Since I picked up a cooking rack for my Char-Broil Big Easy I’ve been able to cook all sorts of dishes that I used to have to reserve for indoor cooking.
 I love being able to cook an entire meal outdoors, and that means sides too.
 And not just your usual outdoor sides like corn-on-the-cob, or grilled veggies.
 This bang bang cauliflower dish cooks up in less than 40 minutes.
 The breading gives the florets just a bit of crunch.
 And the dipping sauce?
 Fantastic.
 Creamy, with just a hint of a spicy kick.
 Depending on conditions, you may have to rotate the pans in the Big Easy as the cauliflower cooks so that each one cooks evenly.
 If you don’t have a cooking rack you can use the Bunk Bed Basket from Char-Broil, but you won’t be able to cook quite as much cauliflower at once.
 Whatever you do, do not over-crowd the florets or they will not cook completely.